 + rural and urban development

-+ regional history and guided city tours
++ guided city tours

-+ urban planning - Sennestadt!
++ history of urban planning

 + cultural education